Adibvafa/CodonTransformer/README.md

 ### Available Functions

+- `prepare_finetune_data(dataset: Union[str, pd.DataFrame], output_file: str, shuffle: bool = True) -> None`

+  Prepare a JSON dataset for finetuning the CodonTransformer model.
+It processes the input dataset, creates the 'codons' column, handles organism IDs, and saves the result to a JSON file.

+- `dataframe_to_json(df: pd.DataFrame, output_file: str, shuffle: bool = True) -> None`

+  Convert a pandas DataFrame to a JSON file format suitable for training CodonTransformer.
+It writes each row of the DataFrame as a JSON object to the output file, with an option to shuffle the data.

+- `process_organism(organism: Union[str, int], organism_to_id: Dict[str, int]) -> int`

+  Process and validate the organism input, converting it to a valid organism ID.
+It handles both string (organism name) and integer (organism ID) inputs.

 - `get_codon_table(organism: str) -> int`

-  Returns the appropriate NCBI codon table number for a given organism.
+  Return the appropriate NCBI codon table number for a given organism.

 - `preprocess_protein_sequence(protein: str) -> str`

-  Cleans, standardizes, and handles ambiguous amino acids in a protein sequence.
+  Clean, standardize, and handle ambiguous amino acids in a protein sequence.

 - `replace_ambiguous_codons(dna: str) -> str`

-  Replaces ambiguous codons in a DNA sequence with "UNK".
+  Replace ambiguous codons in a DNA sequence with "UNK".

 - `preprocess_dna_sequence(dna: str) -> str`

-  Cleans and preprocesses a DNA sequence by standardizing it and replacing ambiguous codons.
+  Clean and preprocess a DNA sequence by standardizing it and replacing ambiguous codons.

 - `get_merged_seq(protein: str, dna: str = "", separator: str = "_") -> str`

-  Merges protein and DNA sequences into a single string of tokens.
+  Merge protein and DNA sequences into a single string of tokens.

 - `is_correct_seq(dna: str, protein: str, stop_symbol: str = STOP_SYMBOL) -> bool`

-  Checks if the given DNA and protein pair is correct based on specific criteria.
+  Check if the given DNA and protein pair is correct based on specific criteria.

 - `get_amino_acid_sequence(dna: str, stop_symbol: str = "_", codon_table: int = 1, return_correct_seq: bool = True) -> Union[Tuple[str, bool], str]`

-  Translates a DNA sequence to a protein sequence using a specified codon table.
+  Translate a DNA sequence to a protein sequence using a specified codon table.

 - `read_fasta_file(input_file: str, output_path: str, organism: str = "", return_dataframe: bool = True, buffer_size: int = 50000) -> pd.DataFrame`

-  Reads a FASTA file of DNA sequences and saves it to a Pandas DataFrame.
+  Read a FASTA file of DNA sequences and saves it to a Pandas DataFrame.

 - `download_codon_frequencies_from_kazusa(taxonomy_id: Optional[int] = None, organism: Optional[str] = None, taxonomy_reference: Optional[str] = None, return_original_format: bool = False) -> AMINO2CODON_TYPE`

-  Downloads and processes codon frequency data from the Kazusa database for a given taxonomy ID or organism.
+  Download and process codon frequency data from the Kazusa database for a given taxonomy ID or organism.

 - `build_amino2codon_skeleton(organism: str) -> AMINO2CODON_TYPE`

-  Creates an empty skeleton of the amino2codon dictionary for a given organism.
+  Create an empty skeleton of the amino2codon dictionary for a given organism.

 - `get_codon_frequencies(dna_sequences: List[str], protein_sequences: Optional[List[str]] = None, organism: Optional[str] = None) -> AMINO2CODON_TYPE`

-  Calculates codon frequencies based on a collection of DNA and protein sequences.
+  Calculate codon frequencies based on a collection of DNA and protein sequences.

 - `get_organism_to_codon_frequencies(dataset: pd.DataFrame, organisms: List[str]) -> Dict[str, AMINO2CODON_TYPE]`

-  Generates a dictionary mapping each organism to its codon frequency distribution.
+  Generate a dictionary mapping each organism to its codon frequency distribution.
 <br></br>